joelouthan/theologic.us/content/posts/confession-1689/1689-1-I-on-holy-scripture.md

 >Ezekiel 36:26-27 (CSB) I will give you a new heart and put a new spirit within you; I will remove your heart of stone and give you a heart of flesh.
 I will place my Spirit within you and cause you to follow my statutes and carefully observe my ordinances.

-### therefore it pleased the Lord, at sundry times, and in divers manners, to reveal Himself, and to declare that His will unto His church;
+### Therefore it pleased the Lord at sundry times and in divers manners to reveal himself, and to declare that his will unto his church

 >Hebrews 1:1 (CSB) Long ago God spoke to our ancestors by the prophets at different times and in different ways.